danieltomer1/CVVideoPlayer/README.md

 <div align="center"><img src="assets/video_player_design_chart.png" width="500"></div>

 The player receives an image from the FrameReader, the frame is then passed to a list of frame editors which alter it in any way desirable and return the frame.
-The frame editors also specify weather or not to preform the edit after the frame has been resized to fit the screen.
+The frame editors also specify whether to preform the edit after the frame has been resized to fit the screen or before.

 ### FrameReader class
 Implements the following protocol: